darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 sns.histplot(data["age"], color = "pink", edgecolor = "maroon", bins = 20)
 ```

 Our next customization is, once again, adding labels to our graph.
 In Python, we will use four different functions to accomplish this—*plt.xlabel*, *plt.ylabel*, *plt.title*, and *plt.figtext*.
-These functions with respectively create labels for the x and y axes, a title, and a caption.
+These functions will respectively create labels for the x and y axes, a title, and a caption.
 There are two additional arguments required in the *plt.figtext* function which are the x and y coordinates for positioning the caption in relation to the graph.

 ```python
 sns.histplot(data["age"], color = "pink", edgecolor = "maroon", bins = 20)